Xavimc04/cfx-server-manager/README.md

 ## Working on features

 - Preview saved posts or filter by
-- Get payment code and use it ingame
 - Lua script to use it ingame
-- Newsletter suscription

 ## Bugs